 Start with slower and near shots and practice keeping your clubface square all the time.
 Also, keep practicing with multiple trial swings before you hit.
 During that time, see if the club is starting, swinging, and finishing with the same square face.
 Alternatively, you can try doing an impact bag drill to keep a check on your shots and the clubface angle.
 If you have fixed the face angle, you have already fixed the problem.

-- Teaches the feeling of the correct impact, eliminates fat and thin shots and helps cure slices
+- TEACHES GOLFERS the feeling of the correct impact, eliminates fat and thin shots, and helps cure slices

-- Proprietary target map provides visual feedback on the quality and accuracy of impact
+- TARGET MAP provides immediate visual feedback on the quality and accuracy of impact

 Include your body during the turn